lifechurch/dnaquery/README.md

 Bucket = "logdna_to_bq" # name of bucket in Google Cloud Storage to save results for ingestion into BigQuery, bucket will need to be created before first run
 Dataset = "logdna" # BigQuery dataset
 TemplateTable = "logdna" # currently DNAQuery uses a template table.
 More details below.
+LogBucket = "logs" # name of bucket set in LogDNA archive setup above LogPrefix = "a7112abc9d" # each archive file starts with a prefix specific to your LogDNA account
 ```

 #### TemplateTable